Enric Clarasó

-Enric Clarasó i Daudí (14 September 1857, Sant Feliu del Racó, now a suburb of Barcelona – 1941, Barcelona) was a modernist Catalan sculptor.
+Enric Clarasó i Daudí (14 September 1857, Sant Feliu del Racó, now a suburb of Castellar del Vallès, Barcelona – 1941, Barcelona) was a modernist Catalan sculptor.

 Biography

 He was born into a family of artisans.
 When he was only two, his family moved to Barcelona where he later became an apprentice in a perfume store.
 After a bout with yellow fever in 1869, he found a position in the workshop of sculptor Joan Roig i Solé.
 While there, he studied drawing and clay modeling at the Escola de la Llotja.
 In 1880, he shared his first studio with the painter Miquel Carbonell.
 When Carbonell moved to Madrid, Clarasó had studios in several different locations, including a space he briefly shared with Santiago Rusiñol that later became the Cau Ferrat Museum.

 It was during this period that he had his first exhibit at the Sala Parés.
 He also provided decorations for the Teatre Principal.
 He also displayed some minor works at the 1888 Barcelona Universal Exposition and took a brief study trip to Paris, where he absorbed some of the new influences entering the art world at that time.
 He returned to Paris in 1890 and enrolled at the Académie Julian, where he studied with Henri Chapu.
 After returning to Barcelona, he began participating in a wide variety of exhibitions, including the World's Columbian Exposition in Chicago.
 His modernist tendencies first expressed themselves during this period.